cytosol/roblodiscord.lua/README.md

 # roblodiscord.lua
-A discord API for ROBLOX.
+A Discord API for ROBLOX.
+## What is Discord?
+Discord is a chatting service for gamers.